gura-lang/gura-lang.github.io/library-reference/chapter-25.md

 <p>
 <div><strong style="text-decoration:underline">gurcbuild.build</strong></div>
 <div style="margin-bottom:1em"><code>gurcbuild.build(pathNames[]:string, dirName?:string)</code></div>
 Creates a composite Gura file from files specified by <code>pathNames</code>, which includes script and other data files.
-The fiest entry of <code>pathNames</code> must be a script file that is to be executed at first as a main script.
+The first entry of <code>pathNames</code> must be a script file that is to be executed as a main script.
 </p>
 <p>
 The result file would be created in the directory specified by <code>dirName</code>.
 If the argument is omitted, the file would be created in the current working directory.